-Following the discovery of a single adult male Queensland fruit fly at Lady Barron on Flinders Island in December 2018, the Infected Area restrictions at Lady Barron will remain in place in that location until 2 March 2019 – pending no further fruit fly detections.
-As a result, the Control Area for the Furneaux Group of Islands must also remain in place for the same period.
+Following the discovery of a single adult male Queensland fruit fly at Lady Barron on Flinders Island in December 2018, the Infected Area restrictions at Lady Barron will remain in place.
+As a result, the Control Area for the Furneaux Group of Islands must also remain in place.

 Furneaux Group of Islands Declarations

 Declaration of Control Area - Furneaux Group of Islands - Amended 1 October 2018 (540Kb)

 Declaration of Infected Area - Lady Barron, Flinders Island

 The Infected Area Declarations for the Trousers Point/Loccota and Badger Corner on Flinders Island have been revoked and those revocation notices are available below.